legacysurvey/legacysurvey/pages/dr11/description.rst

 - *The DECam Legacy Survey* (`DECaLS`_)
 - *The Mayall z-band Legacy Survey* (`MzLS`_)

-As of DR10, the Legacy Surveys inference model is being self-consistently expanded to > 20,000 square degrees by incorporating additional DECam data from NOIRLab that includes extra optical bands (:math:`g,r,i,z`):
+As of DR11, the Legacy Surveys inference model is being self-consistently expanded to > 20,000 square degrees by incorporating additional DECam data from NOIRLab that includes extra optical bands (:math:`g,r,i,z`):

 - *Additional Public Data from NOIRLab* (`NOIRLab Astro Data Archive`_)

+Note that the only new data included for DR11 is in the southern region of the Legacy Surveys, referred to as ``region=<south>`` in the data model.
+The northern region (``region=<north>``) only includes reductions of data already included as part of `DR9`_.
+For this reason, DR11 of the Legacy Surveys does not include :math:`i`-band data for ``region=<north>``.

 An overview of the Legacy Surveys is available in `Dey et al. (2019)`_.